-In Italy gift and inheritance tax is regulated by the Decree n.
-346/1990, while the Decree n.
-117/2017, the so-called Code of the Third Sector, provides specific rules for non-profit organisations.
+In Italy gift and inheritance tax is regulated by Decree no. 346/1990, while the Third Sector Code provides specific rules for non-profit organisations.

 Transfers to foundations with public-benefit purposes and foundations of banking origin are not subject to inheritance and donation tax (see Art.
-3 of Decree 31 October 1990, no. 346).
+3 of Decree no. 346/1990).